 The optimal recruiting process must be adaptable enough to accommodate senior executives’ wishes.
 Companies with the best staff are those where an HR expert and a CEO communicate with one another.

-Your hiring process’s complexity will be determined by a number of variables, including the following:
+Your hiring process’s complexity will determine by a number of variables, including the following: